Turkish War of Independence: Western Front

 June–July 1921 saw heavy fighting in the Battle of Kütahya-Eskişehir.
 While it was an eventual Greek victory, the Turkish army withdrew in good order to the Sakarya river, their last line of defence.
-Mustafa Kemal Pasha replaced İsmet Pasha after the defeat as commander in chief as well as his political duties.
-The decision was made in the Greek military command to march on the nationalist capital of Ankara to force Mustafa Kemal to the negotiating table.
+Mustafa Kemal Pasha replaced İsmet Pasha after the defeat as commander-in-chief as well as his political duties.
+The decision was made in the Greek military command to march on the Nationalist capital of Ankara to force Mustafa Kemal to the negotiating table.
 For 21 days, the Turks and Greeks fought a pitched battle at the Sakarya river, which ended in Greek withdrawal.
-Almost of year of stalemate without much fighting followed, during which Greek moral and discipline faltered while Turkish strength increased.
-French and Italian forces evacuated from Anatolia.
+Almost of year of stalemate without much fighting followed, during which Greek morale and discipline faltered while Turkish strength increased.
+French and Italian forces evacuated Anatolia.
 The Allies offered an armistice to the Turks, which Mustafa Kemal refused.

-On August 26, 1922, in the Battle of Dumlupınar, the Turks routed the Greek positions and launched the Great Offensive.
-Mustafa Kemal sent a telegram to his commanders: "Armies!
-Your first goal is the Mediterranean, onwards!"
-The Turks recaptured all of Greece's gains in the span of three weeks.
-The Greco-Turkish war effectively ended with the recapture of Smyrna by Turkish forces right after which occurred the great fire of Smyrna.
-An armistice was signed in Mudanya which finally began peace negotiations between Ankara, Athens, London, Paris, and Rome.